MauricioRobayo/colombian-holidays/README.md

 ### isHoliday

-Returns true if the given date is a colombian holiday, otherwise returns false.
+Returns `true` if the given date is a colombian holiday, otherwise returns `false`.

 ```js
 import { isHoliday } from "colombian-holidays/lib/utils/isHoliday";